Image Analysis Tools

 - When generating a new Cone-catch model an error crops up complaining about compilation failing.
 Make sure the name of the camera you’ve added doesn’t start with numbers (e.g. “7D Canon” might not work, try “Canon 7D” instead).
 This is a known bug, but quite easy to remedy.
 It results in a “.java” file being created, but no accompanying “.class” file.

 - Why do I have negative reflectance values when using two or more standards?
 Negative reflectance values are obviously a physical impossibility, but you would actually expect them from the image processing under certain circumstances.
 For example, camera sensors have inherent noise (which goes up with gain, dependent on the ISO setting), so if the camera is photographing something that’s got a very low reflectance then you would expect some pixels to go below zero due to this noise (it’s slightly more complicated than this as there’s also the bounding effect around zero values).
-If you are recording mean values over lots of pixels as being negative something has gone wrong with your standards, e.g. your standard’s reflectance is actually lower than the number you’ve used, or there is some degree of lighting difference or lens flare over the standard that isn’t over the thing you’re measuring.
-One way to get around this issue is to use the ‘estimate black point’ option instead of or as well as the lower standard.
+If you are recording mean values over lots of pixels as being negative something has gone wrong with your standards, e.g. your dark standard’s reflectance is actually higher than the number you’ve used, or there is some degree of lighting difference or lens flare over the standard that isn’t over the thing you’re measuring.
+One way to get around this issue is to use the ‘estimate black point’ option instead of or as well as using a dark standard, or, if lens-flare isn’t likely to be an issue then only use one standard and don’t use the ‘estimate black point’.
 If you’re getting any noticeable level of lens flare over the standard the photo should not be used.

 - 15/03/2015 – Bug fixed when generating cone catch models in ImageJ version 1.50 or greater, causing an “IllegalArgumentException: “Label” column not found” error.
 Loading multispectral images now offers the option of converting to colour if you don’t want to measure the image.
 An option has also been added to the batch analysis tool to allow scaling all images equally irrespective of scale bars (useful for scaling down noisy images).